aptible/docker-logstash/README.md

   + `LOGSTASH_FILTERS` will be included as-in Logstash's `filter { }` configuration block.
   + `LOGSTASH_OUTPUT_CONFIG` will be included as-is in Logstash's `output { }` configuration block.

+#### Using on Aptible

 To use on Aptible as a log drain, you **must** set the `DISABLE_WEAK_CIPHER_SUITES` configuration option:

     aptible config:set DISABLE_WEAK_CIPHER_SUITES=true

+We also strongly encourage you to deploy Logstash in a separate environment that it won't be draining, to avoid sending Logstash its own logs (which would be catastrophic if you inadvertently configure Logstash to output log messages to stdout!).

 ## Available Tags